wellsaid-labs/tts-evaluation/docs/GCP_WORKFLOW.md

 requirements listed [here](https://github.com/pyenv/pyenv/wiki/Common-build-problems).
 Finally, install ``pyenv`` with the scripts [here](https://github.com/pyenv/pyenv-installer).

-Note that distributed PyTorch is only verified to work on Python 3.6.6 and does not work on Python 3.5.2.
+Note that distributed PyTorch is only verified to work on Python 3.6.6.

 ## Synchronize files